Skip to main content

 • Log symptoms and functional limits by date

-How to Handle Insurance Calls Strategically
+How to Handle Insurance Calls

 Stick to verified facts, avoid fault admissions, and do not estimate long-term injury impact before clinical progression is known.